roobendesign/roobendesign/_posts/2022-06-12-anaheim-website-design-services.md

 When customers are looking through the many options in their area for a service or a product, having a website can give you the edge that will bring them to you.

-**For smaller and medium sized businesses**, having a website where you can provide information and visuals about the products and services you offer will make it easier for potential customers to pick your business over the others.
+**For small and medium-sized businesses**, having a website where you can provide information and visuals about the products and services you offer will make it easier for potential customers to pick your business over the others.

 **For individuals looking to start a business**, investing in a website can help bring eyes to what you offer.
 If you're working on something new, and you want to test the waters out blogging about it is the perfect way to get some traction.